STUDENT HEALTH INSURANCE PLAN

 Instructions on how to process a waiver of the health insurance plan are available under the Health Insurance Process Information Link on the COIN Student Center Page.
 Deadline to waive is 10/16/2015 for fall semester and 3/4/2016 for spring semester.

 PLEASE NOTE THAT INTERNATIONAL STUDENTS CANNOT WAIVE THE SCHOOL SPONSORED HEALTH INSURANCE PLAN UNLESS COVERED UNDER AN EMBASSY PLAN, FULBRIGHT, AN ACCEPTABLE US BASED INSURANCE THROUGH A SPOUSE OR COVERED UNDER A MASSACHUSETTS CONNECTOR PLAN AND HAVE MEDICAL EXPATRIATION/EVACUATION COVERAGE.

 Your health care, while you are a student at the University of Massachusetts Dartmouth, is covered by two separate payment systems:

 Student Health Fee: This fee entitles students to unlimited sick visits to the office for evaluation, diagnoses and treatment, without a copayment.
 The student’s private health insurance is billed for office visits, laboratory tests and other procedures that may be done in Health Services.

 Student Health Insurance Fee: The student’s private health insurance OR Student Health Insurance Plan will pay for other services, including specialty care, emergency care, inpatient care, lab and x-rays or other treatment received outside of the Student Health Center.
-Below are the 2012/2013 health insurance premiums.
+Below are the 2015/2016 student health insurance premiums:

 Sheila Dorgan, MSN, FNP,